PoP Planet (P) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PoP Planet Historical Price

-According to the latest data gathered on PoP Planet live price page, the current price of PoP Planet is 0.11926USD.
+According to the latest data gathered on PoP Planet live price page, the current price of PoP Planet is 0.11528USD.
 The circulating supply of PoP Planet(P) is

 In the past 24 hours, PoP Planet has shown a price movement of